gugugu625/DWIN_T5UIC1_LCD/README.md

 ## Setup:

+### If you already open the API socket, you can edit the socket in printerInterface.py line 256.

+## For OrangePi zero2
+### Open UART5 according to the reference manual, Connect TX,RX to UART5.
+Skip To "Enabling Klipper's API socket" and change LCD_COM_Port in run.py

+## The following is the installation process provided in the original article:
 ### [Disable Linux serial console](https://www.raspberrypi.org/documentation/configuration/uart.md)
   By default, the primary UART is assigned to the Linux console.
 If you wish to use the primary UART for other purposes, you must reconfigure Raspberry Pi OS.
 This can be done by using raspi-config: